ransome1/sleek/README.md

   - also more specific recurrences are possible: "rec:2d" (every 2nd day)
 * Available contexts and projects will be suggested according to your input
 * Todos can be filtered by contexts, projects and priorities
-* Filters can be bulk changed by right clicking on them
+* Filters can be renamed or deleted by right clicking on them
 * Filters are sorted alphanummerically
 * Todos can be sorted and grouped by
   - Priorites